billyhines/billyhines.github.io/aboutme.md

 title: About me
 ---

 My name is Billy Hines.
-I am a data scientist with a mechanical engineering background living and working in Boston, Mass.
-I focus and energy and water advising, and help clients use their energy and water data to help inform potential savings opportunities.
+I am a data scientist with a mechanical engineering background living and working in Boston, MA.
+Currently I work at ENGIE Insight, where I focus on using consumption data to help clients identify and implement energy reduction strategies.

 Advanced In: Python, pandas, numpy, scikit-learn, Matplotlib, SQL, Excel Experience With: R, MongoDB, Tableau, Git, JIRA